Margarita926/PetStore/README.md

 - **Pre-conditions:** Postman Collection Runner is set up to simulate multiple requests (e.g., 1000 requests per second) for API endpoint.
 - **Test Steps:**
-1. Send a request with and dynamically change valid data including required fields.
-2. Start the test and monitor the API’s response for:
+i.
+Send a request with and dynamically change valid data including required fields. ii.
+Start the test and monitor the API’s response for:

 **-Response Time:** Each request should return within a specified response time (200ms).
 **-Status Codes:** return a status code of 200.